leon4rd/test/README.md

-## What do you call a magician who has lost their magic?
-Ian.
+## Whoever invented the knock-knock joke should get a no bell prize.